-Not far from the terrace, steep steps lead down to a croquet lawn, and beyond to the jetty where you can swim at high tide or explore the upper reaches of the Tamar by canoe or rowing boat.
-A croquet lawn A footpath from the garden leads you straight into the woods and there are fantastic walks to be had all around the local area.
+Not far from the terrace, steep steps lead down to a croquet lawn, and beyond to the jetty where you can swim at high tide or explore the upper reaches of the Tamar by canoe, rowing boat or paddle board.
+A footpath from the garden leads you straight into the woods and there are fantastic walks to be had all around the local area.

 It may be hard to imagine today as you approach the cottage in its quiet clearing between the river and the woods, but the Count House (or 'Account House’) was once at the heart of the activity at South Hooe Mine.
 This is where accounts were held, records kept, miners paid and the rights to work in the mine were auctioned.

 The mine has played a significant part in the Tamar Valley’s long and important mining history with both silver and lead being mined here from as early as the 13th century.
 It was most active in the 1800s with 3 tons of silver mined between 1814 and 1815 alone and by 1861 was thought to be the deepest lead mine in England, stretching almost half a kilometre under the river.

 The mine eventually closed in 1885 and though nature has reclaimed the area, the remains of the engine house and chimney still lie just a few metres away from the Count House.